max4766/api_communication_test/README.md

 This is a [React](https://github.com/facebook/react) project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a demo web page(ETELAB) which is connected to private API server and share data `CORS`.
+This is a demo web page(ETELAB) which is connected to private API server and share data.

+`CORS`

 demo web page port = 3000